Q1. Where is SAU located?

 Q15.
 Can I get campus jobs at SAU?

-Limited number of campus jobs are available under the Work & Earn programme.
-You can apply for these jobs on a monthly basis.
+A limited number of campus jobs are available under the Work – Earn programme.
+You can apply for these jobs on a monthly basis after joining the university.

 Q16.
 Do non-Indian students face any disparity?

 Q17.
-What are the prospects SAU graduates might have?
+What prospects do SAU graduates have after they pass out?

 Q18.
 What all do I need to bring when I come to SAU after admission?

-The university provides a bed along with the mattress and a table and a chair in the hostel rooms.
+The university provides a bed along with a mattress and a table and a chair in the hostel room.
 Students have to bring their own bedlinen and blanket/quilt.
 The Delhi winter can be quite cold.

 No. Currently SAU doesn’t offer an MBA programmes.

 Q20.
 Does SAU offer online / distance learning programmes?